davidgirdhar/Notes/aws/basics.md

 ### ACL
     Control ownership of objects written to this bucket from other AWS accounts and the use of access control lists (ACLs).
 Object ownership determines who can specify access to objects.

+### AWS Single Sign-On
+    is where you create or connect your workforce identities in AWS once and manage access centrally across your AWS organisation.

+### Messaging System
+    Used to provide asynchronous communication and decouple processes via messages/events from sender and receiver.

+### Queueing System
+    Queueing system is messaging system that generally will delete messages once they are consumed.Simple communication.
+Not real-time.
+Have to pull.
+Not reactive.

+### Simple Queueing Service
+    Fully managed queuing service that enables you to decouple and scale micorservices, distributed system and serverless application.

+### Streaming
+    Multiple consumers can react to events.Events live in the stream for long periods of time, so complex operations can be applied

+### Kinesis
+    is the AWS fully managed solution for collecting, processing and analyzing streaming data in the cloud.

+### SNS
+    is a highly available, durable, secure, fully  managed pub/sub messaging service that enables you to decouple microservices, distributed systems and serverless applications.

+### State Machine
+    A state machine is an abstract model which decides how one state moves to another based on a series of conditions.Think of state machine as flow chart.

+### Step Functions
+    Coordinate multiple AWS services into a serverless workflow.It's a graphical console to visualize the components of your applications as a series of steps.

+### EventBridge
+    is a serverless event bus that makes it easy to connect applications together from your own applications, third-party services and AWS services.

+### Amazon MQ
+    is a managed message broker service that uses Apache ActiveMQ

+### Managed Kafka Service(MSK)
+    is a fully managed Apache kafka service .It is an open-source platform for building real-time streaming data pipelines and applications.Similar to kinesis but more robust.

+### Appsync
+    is afully managed GraphQL service.
+GraphQL is an open source agnostice query adaptor that allows you to query data from various data source.